hivedb/docs/custom-objects/create_adapter_manually.md

 !> As of Hive 1.3.0, all adapters require a `typeId` instance variable!

 The `typeId` instance variable assigns the number to be registered to that adapter.
 It has to be unique between all adapters.
 The `read()` method is called when your object has to be read from the disk.
 Use the `BinaryReader` to read all the properties of your object.
-In the above sample, it is only an `int` containing `millisecondsSinceEpoch`.
+In the above sample, it is only an `int` containing `microsecondsSinceEpoch`.
 The `write()` method is the same just for writing the object to the disk.

 ?> Make sure, you read properties in the same order you have written them before.